iequivocality/bemiho/README.md

 - 🔃 Create a new pull request using <a href="https://github.com/iequivocality/bemiho/compare" target="_blank">`https://github.com/iequivocality/bemiho/compare`</a>.

 ## Future Development
-- Adding other blogs Sakamichi groups and some chika idol groups
-- Logging improvements
 - Extracing blogs from LINE for individual members
 - Extracting blogs from Ameblo (both groups and individual groups)
 - Allow re-download through only metadata